This page contains affiliate links. Please read our disclosure for more info.

-Food is one of the reasons we’re back in Bali for another extended stay.
+Food is one of the reasons we returned to Bali for a second extended stay.
 Ubud is one of the most vegetarian-friendly places in the world with many affordable restaurants serving delicious, healthy (and not so healthy), plant-based local and international cuisine.
 And this vegan heaven just keeps getting better.

 Here are the best new vegan and vegetarian restaurants in Ubud to try.

 The current exchange rate is approximately $1 = 14,500 IDR and £1 = 18,500 IDR.